SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 ![1 Application Architecture](images/DiagramFirst.png)

-Negative
+> aside negative
-: SCS Provides 3 Binding Interfaces:
+> SCS Provides 3 Binding Interfaces:
+>
-1: Sink - "Identifies the contract for the message consumer by providing the destination from which the message is consumed."
+> 1: **Sink** - "Identifies the contract for the message consumer by providing the destination from which the message is consumed."
+>
-2: Source - "Identifies the contract for the message producer by providing the destination to which the produced message is sent."
+> 2: **Source** - "Identifies the contract for the message producer by providing the destination to which the produced message is sent."
+>
-3: Processor - "Encapsulates both the sink and the source contracts by exposing two destinations that allow consumption and production of messages."
+> 3: **Processor** - "Encapsulates both the sink and the source contracts by exposing two destinations that allow consumption and production of messages."

 ### Creating a Source